silvansky/ALSplitView/README.md

 - sometimes constraints throw strange exceptions
 - in some cases handles can stuck
-- no resizing mouse cursor on hovering handles
 - can be unpredictable if too many scrollviews added
 - size limits are lost on split view orientation changed